gitter-badger/hibbitts-design-org/pages/blog/2015-10-22-sfu-demofest-2015-presentation/post.md

 So, perhaps you are wondering what type of skills are required for this approach?
 Here is a breakdown:

-*Basic User Skills (essentials to use an existing theme)*
+*Essential User Skills (essentials to use an existing theme)*
 * Text file editing
-* Markdown or HTML formatting
+* Markdown or basic HTML formatting
 * Creating folders on the desktop
 * Uploading files (i.e. via FTP)
 * Unzipping compressed files (for installation)